 Guide to tennis shoes – what to wear on grass, clay and hard courts

-Tennis is a very different sport depending on the surface you choose to play on – watch any of the majors and the differences in style of play are obvious.
-On Wimbledon’s lawns, the ball stays low and fast, but over at the clay courts of Roland Garros, the game is a little slower and the ball can bounce up higher.
-Your style of play therefore needs to adapt to the court surface too, and your shoe is the first thing to think about – it is, after all, the point from which any shot originates.
+Your playing style changes depending on the court surface, so why wear the same tennis shoes?
+Here’s what shoes you need for grass, clay and hard courts.
+Tennis is a very different sport whether you’re playing on grass, clay or hard courts.
+Watch any of the majors and it’s clear to see.
+On Wimbledon’s lawns, the ball stays low and fast.
+But over at the clay courts of Roland Garros, the game is a little slower and the ball can bounce up higher.
+Your style of play needs to adapt to the court surface, and your shoe is the first thing to think about – it is, after all, always in contact with the ground.

 Grass court tennis shoes